 19. Marital rape and pressures or perceived obligations on either party to have sex when they don’t want to are non-issues.
 No more of those horrible “female sexual performance” drugs that psychiatrists are prescribing to insecure women, which I consider no better than a date rape drug which the man just coerced the woman into taking directly.

 It really seems to me that the conjugal system and marital rape are birds of a feather.
 That is the exchange: the man protects the woman from other men and provides for her materially, and she bears and raises his children and only his children, and serves him domestically, emotionally, and sexually.
 Not being sexually available is a breach of contract.
-I’m not just talking out of my hat here – keep in mind that marital rape didn’t become completely illegal in the U.S. until 1993.
+Keep in mind that marital rape didn’t become illegal throughout the U.S. until 1993.
 That is not a typo.
 Not 1893.
 1993.
-This is a really deeply ingrained aspect of the system.
+This is a deeply ingrained aspect of the conjugal system.

 20. The only way for the conjugal system to work is for women to be monogamous, and as a man can never be entirely sure that his woman is monogamous, he has great pressures to isolate his wife, control her activities and whom she associates with, and keep her submissive, or risk having a cuckoo in the nest.
 As society has pressured men to become more lax with their wives, there are probably a lot more cuckoos than there used to be, considering the modern 1 in 4 infidelity rate among wives.
 For the conjugal system to really work, it requires: